jordanjmartinez/ghost-siem-simulator/README.md

 ![Patterns Tab](./assets/ghost-siem-demo-4.png)

-- Grouped alerts are displayed in the Patterns Tab, which features a toggle view between:
+- Grouped alerts are displayed in the Patterns Tab, which has two different toggable views:

-     - **Active Threats:** Ongoing scenarios requiring analyst attention
+     - **Active Threats:** Unresolved scenarios that require analyst attention

-     - **Past Incidents:** Resolved, escalated, or investigated threats, stored for audit trails and post-incident review
+     - **Past Incidents:** Previously investigated, escalated, or dismissed scenarios, preserved for audit and review

-This approach mirrors how real-world SIEM platforms correlate events to detect and respond to complex, multi-stage attacks.

 ![Past Incidents](./assets/ghost-siem-demo-7.png)